Digital Nomad Life in Exuma, Bahamas

 What do people appreciate most about the culture in Exuma?

 "Expats in Exuma appreciate the warm and friendly nature of the locals, who are always ready to lend a helping hand or share a smile.
 They love the laid-back lifestyle and slower pace of life, which allows them to relax and enjoy the beauty of their surroundings.
 The rich history and vibrant culture, including traditional music, dance, and festivals, are also highly appreciated.
 Expats enjoy the fresh seafood and local cuisine, which is a significant part of the Bahamian culture.
 They also value the strong sense of community and the way locals celebrate and preserve their traditions.
-The stunning natural beauty of Exuma, with its clear blue waters and pristine beaches, is another aspect of the local culture that expats greatly appreciate," explained one expat living in Exuma, Bahamas.
+The stunning natural beauty of Exuma, with its clear blue waters and pristine beaches, is another aspect of the local culture that expats greatly appreciate," said one person in Exuma.

 What do people find most challenging about the culture in Exuma?